 Other factors such as natural disasters have in the past increased raw material costs, impacted pricing with certain of our vendors, and caused shipping delays for certain of our merchandise.
 Also, the U.S. government's ban on cotton imported from the Xinjiang region of China, the source of a large portion of the world's cotton supply, may impact prices and the availability of cotton for our merchandise.
 Additionally, our products and materials (including potentially non-cotton materials) could be held for inspection by the United States Customs Border Protection (the "US CBP"), which would cause delays and unexpectedly affect our inventory levels.
 In addition, the labor costs to produce our products may fluctuate.
 In the event of a significant disruption in the supply of fabrics or raw materials used in the manufacture of the merchandise we offer, our vendors might not be able to locate alternative suppliers of materials of comparable quality at an acceptable price.
-Any delays, interruption, damage to, or increased costs in raw materials or the manufacture of the merchandise, or non-delivery of merchandise altogether, and could adversely affect our operating results.
+Any delays, interruption, damage to, or increased costs in raw materials or the manufacture of the merchandise we offer could result in higher prices to acquire the merchandise, or non-delivery of merchandise altogether, and could adversely affect our operating results.